recdao/arc.js/docs/Proposals.md

 ## Voting Machines

 Voting Machines play an integral part in promoting coherence and collaboration within and between DAOs in the DAOstack ecosystem.
-Which voting machine you choose to use for your DAO or DAO scheme, and how you configure it, can profoundly affect emergent qualities of your organization.
+Which voting machine you choose to use for your DAO or DAO scheme, and how you configure it, can profoundly affect the emergent qualities of your organization.

 !!! tip
     You can find more information about Arc voting machines here in the [Arc documentation](https://daostack.github.io/arc/contracts/VotingMachines/README/).

-Currently Arc.js wraps two Arc voting machines: [AbsoluteVote](/api/classes/AbsoluteVote) and [GenesisProtocol](/api/classes/GenesisProtocol).
+Currently Arc.js wraps two Arc voting machines: [AbsoluteVote](/api/classes/AbsoluteVoteWrapper) and [GenesisProtocol](/api/classes/GenesisProtocolWrapper).
 While each of these voting machines have their own individual API, they both implement a common Arc interface called `IntVoteInterface`.
 Accordingly, the Arc.js voting machine contract wrapper classes implement a common base class called [IntVoteInterfaceWrapper](/api/classes/IntVoteInterfaceWrapper).

-`IntVoteInterfaceWrapper` is a contract wrapper in its own right.
-It wraps the `IntVoteInterface` contract.
-Thus, like any other contract wrapper, you can instantiate it using a factory class, in this case [VotingMachineWrapperFactory]()
+While serving as a base class, `IntVoteInterfaceWrapper` is also a contract wrapper in its own right, wrapping the `IntVoteInterface` contract.
+Thus you can use it like any other [contract wrapper](/Wrappers).